 SLU-PP-332 Exercise Proof

-Ejection fraction is the percentage of blood pumped from the heart with each heart beat.
+Ejection fraction is the percentage of blood pumped from the heart with each heartbeat.
 Greater ejection fractions can benefit not only those with heart disease but also healthy athletes as well.

 Effect On Muscle Mass

 In one study, mice given SLU PP 332 for 28 days did not demonstrate increases in skeletal muscle mass.
 This lack of lean mass promotion may indicate the drug offers no exercise performance benefits to weight lifters.
-However if the promise of reduced body fat percentages holds true for humans, there may be motivations for bodybuilders to experiment with this drug.
+However, if the promise of reduced body fat percentages holds true for humans, there may be motivations for bodybuilders to experiment with this drug.

 Does SLU-PP-332 Raise Estrogen Levels

-SLU-PP-332 Side Effects
+SLU-PP-332 Side Effects & Concerns

 - raise liver enzymes